CodeReclaimers/neat-python/docs/module_summaries.rst

       :param int pop_size: Desired population size, as input to :py:meth:`reproduce`.
       :param int min_species_size: Minimum number of members per species; can result in population size being above ``pop_size``.

+    .. index:: pop_size
+    .. index:: fitness function
+    .. index:: ! key
+    .. index:: elitism
+    .. index:: survival_threshold
+    .. index:: species_stagnant()
+    .. index:: ! stagnation
+    .. index:: info()

     .. py:method:: reproduce(config, species, pop_size, generation)

       Required interface method.
 Creates the population to be used in the next generation from the given configuration instance, SpeciesSet instance, desired :index:`size of the population <pop_size>`, and current generation number.
 This method is called after all genomes have been evaluated and their ``fitness`` member assigned.
 This method should use the stagnation instance given to the initializer to remove species deemed to have stagnated.
       Note: Determines relative fitnesses by transforming into (ideally) a 0-1 scale; however, if the top and bottom fitnesses are not at least 1 apart, the range may be less than 0-1, as a check against dividing by a too-small number.
 TODO: Make minimum difference configurable (defaulting to 1 to preserve compatibility).